marcelohama/cart-woocommerce/README.md

 <a name="features"></a>
 ##Features##

 **Standard checkout**
 This feature allows merchants to have a standard checkout.
-It includes features like customizations of title, description, category, and external reference, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments and payment method exclusion setup, and sandbox/debug options.
-Starting from version 2.0.0, custom checkout is available with all the features of standard checkout plus tickets.
+It includes features like customizations of title, description, category, external reference, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments, payment method exclusion setup, and sandbox/debug options.
+*Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*

+**Custom checkout**
+This feature enables merchants to have the custom checkout, a more integrated type of checkout with customized views and more intuitive flow from the cart to the payment page.
+*Available for Argentina, Brazil, Colombia, Mexico and Venezuela*

+**Tickets**
+This option enables merchants to give their customers the option to pay via tickets.
 *Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*

 <a name="available_versions"></a>